zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/teamconfig/README.md

         }
     }

-To retrieve the profile name "frank" with the credentials from the credential store, perform the following:
+To retrieve the default profile of type "zosmf" with the credentials from the credential store, perform the following:

-ProfileDao profile = teamConfig.getDefaultProfileByName("zosmf");
+ProfileDao profile = teamConfig.getDefaultProfile("zosmf");

 This should return the profile named "frank" with its attributes and credentials.